Saving Mr. Banks: Filming

 Emma Thompson prepared for her role by studying Travers' books and letters, as well as Travers' own recordings conducted during the development of Mary Poppins, and also styled her natural hair after Travers', due to the actress's disdain for wigs.
 To accurately convey Walt Disney's midwestern dialect, Tom Hanks listened to archival recordings of Disney and practiced the voice while reading newspapers.
 Hanks also grew his own mustache for the role, which underwent heavy scrutiny, with the filmmakers going so far as to match the dimensions of Hanks' mustache to that of Disney's.
 Jason Schwartzman and B. J. Novak worked closely with Richard M. Sherman during pre-production and filming.
 Sherman described the actors as "perfect talents" for their roles as himself and his brother, Robert.
 Costume designer Daniel Orlandi had Thompson wear authentic jewelry borrowed from the Walt Disney Family Museum, and ensured that Hanks' wardrobe included the Smoke Tree Ranch emblem from the Palm Springs property embroidered on his neckties, which Disney always wore.
 The design department also had to recreate several of the costumed Disney characters as they appeared in the 1960s.
 Filming lasted nine weeks and was completed on November 22, 2012.
 Walt Disney Animation Studios reproduced animation of Tinker Bell for the scene that recreates an opening segment from an episode of Walt Disney Presents.
+The film was filmed in 2.40:1 widescreen.